answer2c/imgDown/README.md

 ## running procedure
 - download&install chromedriver
-- change the save directory in the code
+- change the img saving path and chromedriver installation  path in the code
 - run it using python3